-- 5) Describe policies and procedures used to implement the sliding fee discount program (consistent with Attachment 10: Sliding Fee Discount Schedule), including how these specifically address the following: - a) Definitions of income and family size. - b) Assessment of all patients for eligibility for sliding fee discounts based on income and family size only.
-Note: No other factors (e.g., insurance status) can be considered. - c) Process for determining patient eligibility for sliding fee discounts, including frequency of re-evaluation of patient eligibility. - d) Language and literacy level-appropriate methods used for making patients aware of the availability of sliding fee discounts (e.g., signs posted in accessible and visible locations, registration materials, brochures, verbal messages delivered by staff). - e) How sliding fee discounts are applied to all services within the approved scope of project (i.e., required and additional services, consistent with the services and service delivery methods indicated on Form 5A: Services Provided, Columns I, II, or III). - f) Method and frequency of evaluating the sliding fee discount program from the perspective of reducing patient barriers to care. - 6) Describe the following aspects of the Sliding Fee Discount Schedule(s) (SFDS) (consistent with Attachment 10: Sliding Fee Discount Schedule): - a) Annual updates to reflect the most recent Federal Poverty Guidelines (FPG). - b) Adjustment of fees for individuals and families with incomes above 100 percent of FPG, and at or below 200 percent of the FPG, using at least three (3) discount pay classes. - c) Provision of a full discount (or nominal charge) for individuals and families with annual incomes at or below 100 percent of the FPG. - d) If a nominal charge is applied for individuals and families with annual incomes at or below 100 percent of the FPG, how the charge is: - Determined to be nominal from the perspective of the patient (e.g., input from patient focus groups, patient surveys). - A fixed fee (not a percentage of the actual charge/cost) that does not reflect the true cost of the service(s) being provided.
+- 5) Describe policies and procedures used to implement the sliding fee discount program (consistent with Attachment 10: Sliding Fee Discount Schedule), including how these specifically address the following:12 - a) Definitions of income and family size. - b) Assessment of all patients for eligibility for sliding fee discounts based on income and family size only.
+Note: No other factors (e.g., insurance status) can be considered. - c) Process for determining patient eligibility for sliding fee discounts, including frequency of re-evaluation of patient eligibility. - d) Language and literacy level-appropriate methods used for making patients aware of the availability of sliding fee discounts (e.g., signs posted in accessible and visible locations, registration materials, brochures, verbal messages delivered by staff). - e) How sliding fee discounts are applied to all services within the approved scope of project (i.e., required and additional services, consistent with the services and service delivery methods indicated on Form 5A: Services Provided, Columns I, II, or III). - f) Method and frequency of evaluating the sliding fee discount program from the perspective of reducing patient barriers to care. - 6) Describe the following aspects of the Sliding Fee Discount Schedule(s) (SFDS) (consistent with Attachment 10: Sliding Fee Discount Schedule): - a) Annual updates to reflect the most recent Federal Poverty Guidelines (FPG). - b) Adjustment of fees for individuals and families with incomes above 100 percent of FPG, and at or below 200 percent of the FPG, using at least three (3) discount pay classes. - c) Provision of a full discount (or nominal charge) for individuals and families with annual incomes at or below 100 percent of the FPG.13 - d) If a nominal charge is applied for individuals and families with annual incomes at or below 100 percent of the FPG, how the charge is: - Determined to be nominal from the perspective of the patient (e.g., input from patient focus groups, patient surveys). - A fixed fee (not a percentage of the actual charge/cost) that does not reflect the true cost of the service(s) being provided. - Not more than the fee paid by a patient in the first SFDS pay class above 100 percent of the FPG. - 7) Describe the organization's quality improvement/quality assurance (QI/QA) and risk management plan(s) for systematically assuring and improving health care quality, including policies, procedures, and parties responsible for: - a) Addressing patient grievances.